Ditch the bleach and toxic fumes, and learn how to make this natural disinfectant with a simple ingredient you probably already have at home!

 Start With a Clean Surface

 You want to make sure to actually clean the surface first, and then spray the peroxide to disinfect it.
 That’s because peroxide is only effective at killing bacteria on inanimate objects.
-Which means you have to remove the organic materials (like dirt, or food, or raw chicken bits) off your surface first, in order to have maximum effectiveness. (source)
+Which means you have to remove the organic materials (like dirt, or food, or raw chicken bits) off your surface first, in order to have maximum effectiveness as a natural disinfectant. (source)

 So simply brushing off, wiping up, or rinsing off your surface is a crucial first step.
 Washing the surface with soap and water is also a good idea, especially if the surface is greasy or grimy.
 If you do rinse your surface with water, you’ll want to dry it before spraying the peroxide to get maximum disinfecting power, but it’s not always necessary.